Table of Contents

 4) Take a step back

 When you receive a counteroffer, don’t feel compelled to make a decision on the spot.
 Rushing to decisions without fully considering all aspects of the offer can lead to poor outcomes.
-So, if you’re unsure about whether to accept the counteroffer or not, ask some time to think about it.
+So, if you’re unsure about whether to accept the counteroffer or not, ask for some time to think about it.
 Envision your future and consider every argument.
-If you’re still having challenges making a decision on your own, discuss it with a trusted friend, mentor or even a career consultant.
+If you’re still having challenges making a decision on your own, discuss it with a trusted friend, mentor, or even a career consultant.
 In most cases, a different point of view can be helpful.

 A counteroffer is clearly an indication of your current employer’s interest in retaining you.
 However, this doesn’t automatically equate to a brighter future for your career in the company.
 Before making a decision, ask yourself, “Does this counteroffer truly address my reason for leaving?”.
 This can help you visualize whether it’s worth staying or not.